benspratling4/SwiftCSS/README.md

 # SwiftCSS
 Parse CSS and evaluate the cascade

-WIP Feel free to contribute.

-The goal is to be able to parse all CSS, and be able to evaluate an arbitrary property name in a cascade
+The goal is to be able to parse all CSS, and be able to evaluate an arbitrary property name in a cascade WIP Feel free to contribute.

+Status: Basic selector parsing without siblings combinators, only a single attribute on a selector, does not handle `!important` or at-statements.

+Does not handle style attributes in Elements, does not handle "inherit", "unset" or "revert" values.

+Can interpret color values except currentcolor.

 ## RuleSet Scanning